latextemplates/scientific-thesis-template/README.md

 * offline: [TeXstudio] together with [JabRef].
 * online: [overleaf].
 Also with [git support](https://www.overleaf.com/blog/195-new-collaborate-online-and-offline-with-overleaf-and-git-beta#.VYFC2UZejkU).

+See [LaTeX Editors/IDEs question on TeX.SX](http://tex.stackexchange.com/questions/339/latex-editors-ides) for a complete list of LaTeX editors.

 ### Recommended setup of MiKTeX
 * Install MiKTeX for: "Only for: `username`"
 * Install MiKTeX to: `C:\MiKTeX`.
 This enabled browsing for documentation at `C:\MiKTeX29\doc\latex